Evora De L'Alentejo

 Queijo de Evora, or Evora, is a DOP-protected semi-hard unpasteurised sheep's milk cheese from the town of Evora in Southern Portugal.
 The milk used to make the cheese is from Merino ewe, a breed more popular for its wool.
 Production for this cheese starts in November and peaks in March and April when milk production is at its highest.

-The inedible rind and pate of Evora is delicate, pale yellow and quite meaty.
+The inedible rind and paste of Evora are delicate, pale yellow and quite meaty.
 Flavours mirror the green pastures and the thistle flower used to coagulate milk.
 It passes on a slightly bitter but not distasteful flavour to the cheese.
 This is contrasted by salty, fruity notes and a citrusy tang.
 As Evora ages, its flavours become slightly acidic and spicy.

-Crisp whites and light to medium-bodied red wines compliment the sharp taste of the cheese.
-Because of its high-salt content, Evora particularly suits salads.
+Crisp white and light to medium-bodied red wines complement the sharp taste of the cheese.
+Because of its high salt content, Evora particularly suits salads.